jonathanstegall/user-experience-baseline/design-research/stakeholder-interviews.md

 2. What are the biggest risks to the success of the project?
 3. What information could help you make decisions or prioritize your efforts?
 4. Existing sites only: What's the story of how we got to this point?
+5. What problems have you noticed (with the existing site, or in a broader sense if not applicable)?
+6. What kind of workarounds do you use?

 ## Users
 1. Who are your target users (or user groups)?
 What distinguishes them? (e.g. demographics, usage patterns, needs, expectations, pain points, etc.)